 TREATING ATROPHY OF AGING IN THE HANDS AND FEET

 Volume augmentation immediately reduces the prominence of veins, tendons and bones and restores a healthy, softer appearance to the hands and feet.
-The type of procedure performed depends on your skin type and tissue characteristics, but would be evaluated during consultation.
-These treatments take very little time to do and require no down time.
+The type of procedure performed depends on your skin type and tissue characteristics but would be evaluated during consultation.
+These treatments take very little time to do, and they require no down time.

 TREATMENT OF AGING SPOTS

-Hydroquinone is a bleaching cream and is very important as it helps fade the spots and ultimately can help keep them from recurring following treatment.
-Initially these creams may cause itching, redness, burning or dryness but this resolves for most patients after a little time.
-Steroids should not be used in every patient or for a long period of time as they very realistically thin the skin in aged hands.
+Hydroquinone is a bleaching cream and is very important, as it helps fade the spots and ultimately can help keep them from recurring following treatment.
+Initially, these creams may cause itching, redness, burning or dryness.
+However, it resolves for most patients after a little time.
+Steroids should not be used in every patient or for a long period of time, as they can thin the skin in aged hands.

-Various lasers and Intense Pulsed Light can be used to target the lesions as well.
+Various lasers and intense pulsed light can be used to target the lesions as well.
 Any laser, which is highly absorbed by melanin and is absorbed superficially, can be used to ablate the lesions.
-Following treatment the lesions typically turn red or dusky then slowly peel off.
-Intense Pulsed Light (IPL) is not a laser, but is used in the same manner.
+Following treatment, the lesions typically turn red or dusky then slowly peel off.
+Intense pulsed light (IPL) is not a laser but is used in the same manner.
 IPL is one of the most popular treatments as it is widely available and causes little discomfort.
 Several treatments are usually required.
-Chemical Peels are also very useful in reducing blemished in the face and hands.
+Chemical peels are also very useful in reducing blemishes in the face and hands.

-Chemical peels such as Trichloracetic Acid (TCA) are the most commonly used.
+Chemical peels such as trichloracetic acid (TCA) are the most commonly used.
 The strength of the preparation depends on the skin type and practitioner, but high concentrations should be used only in certain situations.
-Stronger solutions will produce a deeper peel, and require some downtime for recovery.
-Results will be seen as soon as the superficial layer of skin begins to peel off and will improve over the next 1-2 months as the skin reactively forms collagen and other parts of the soft tissue matrix.
-The risk of skin discoloration is low, but higher in darker skinned patients.
+Stronger solutions will produce a deeper peel and require some downtime for recovery.
+Results will be seen as soon as the superficial layer of skin begins to peel off, and it will improve over the next 1-2 months as the skin reactively forms collagen and other parts of the soft tissue matrix.
+The risk of skin discoloration is low, but it is higher in darker skinned patients.

-Freezing of the lesions (Cryotherapy) is also performed by some practitioners.
-Liquid nitrogen or other agents are used to destroy pigment just as cautery or laser would.
-Dermabrasion can be used on other parts of the body, but is not recommended on the thin skin of the hands and feet in aging patients.
+Freezing of the lesions (cryotherapy) is also performed by some practitioners.
+Liquid nitrogen or other agents are used to destroy pigment just as cautery or lasers would.
+Dermabrasion can be used on other parts of the body, but it is not recommended on the thin skin of the hands and feet in aging patients.

 Contact us today to schedule a consultation with Dr. Ben Talei at the Beverly Hills Center for Plastic & Laser Surgery.